 First things first, find some people to follow.
 The best way to do this is to search the #dilyn hashtag.
 This will give you lists of people you might want to check out and follow.
+You can also check the profile directory to find people who have opted in to be displayed.

 Tŵt has three timelines you can view: Home/Hafan, Local/Lleol and Federated/Ffederasiwn.

-The Home feed is the list of people you follow.
+The Home timeline is the list of people you follow.
 When you join, you are automatically linked to a few people on Tŵt and the more people you add, the more will appear in your Home feed.
 If you want total control over what you see, stay in the Home feed, this is your feed and you decide what shows up here.

 Tŵt is part of the Mastodon network, and as such you can follow or be followed by users from other networks (if you choose to allow it).
 The Federated timeline is every post with a public status posted by any user that Tŵt knows about, which is everyone on Tŵt plus people from other networks.
 Tŵt knows about a remote user if at least one person on Tŵt has ever followed them.
 This is the most general of all the feeds.